bajamircea/bajamircea.github.io/_posts/2023-03-28-things-we-know-efficiency.markdown

 bool binary_search(It first, It last, const T & value);
 {% endhighlight %}

-But itself it does not check if the sequence is sorted.
+But `binary_search` itself it does not check if the sequence is sorted.
 Similar issues apply to lower bound and partition point for the requirement that the sequence is partitioned for the comparison used (defaults to '<').

 A runtime check that the input range is sorted would degrade the time complexity to `O(N)`.